metrorailings/OwlBlog/content/posts/week-1-insights.md

 ## Cowboys @ Rams

 The Rams defense has found a creative way to open up pass rushing opportunities for Aaron Donald, having somebody else blitz alongside him in order to uncover any double teams.

+The Rams have designed their offense to try and make it impossible to determine before the snap whether the Rams are throwing the ball or rushing.
+Their scripted plays have been pretty successful in illustrating this scheming.

+Rams tight end Tyler Higbee may be a gamer.

+Cowboys have a pretty solid offensive line.
+So do the Rams.
+Rams offensive line seem to have little issue executing on zone running concepts.